- Best Cheap Meal Delivery Services Guide - November 8, 2023

 - Not all of their beef products are grass-fed; only select products are

-If you aren’t set on Good Chop, there are other subscription box options for you to consider.
-Here are a few that I believe are similar to Good Chop:
+If you aren’t set on Good Chop for some of these reasons, there are other subscription box options for you to consider.
+Here are a few that I believe offer a different experience:

 - Snake River Farms – A family-owned and operated company that focuses on eco-friendly packaging and responsibly raising beef on family-owned farms.